 Tips for planning a European rail trip on a budget

-Whether you’re looking to do a one-week trip or planning an extended InterRailing adventure, here are my top European train travel tips, from how to choose the best route to where to find the cheapest tickets and whether rail passes are worth the cost.
+Whether you’re looking to do a one-week rail trip or planning an extended InterRailing adventure, here are my top European train travel tips – from how to choose the best route to where to find the cheapest tickets and whether rail passes are worth the cost.

 Planning a European rail trip on a budget

-Statue of John Betjeman at St Pancras station in London
+Statue of John Betjeman at St Pancras station, London

 Don’t try to see too much

 One of the joys of European rail travel is how simple it can be – the huge network of train lines and relatively small distances make it easy to whizz between cities and countries.
-If you’re in Munich you could be in Zurich, Prague, Vienna or Verona within five hours.
+If you’re in Munich, you could be in Zurich, Prague, Vienna or Verona in under five hours.

-The only problem is that it makes it super-tempting to try and see too much, and you can end up spending most of your trip on the train.
-Taking it a bit more slowly means you get time to explore each destination and helps keep costs down as you don’t need to buy a train ticket every day.
-You can also find accommodation discounts for longer stays.
+The only problem is that it makes it super-tempting to try and see too much, and you can end up spending most of your trip sitting on a train rather than out exploring.

 Munich

-The Deutsche Bahn website has schedules for trains all across Europe with lots of different search options to include or exclude certain routes, and shows you all the stops along the way (though it only allows you to book tickets on trains through Germany so you may need to book elsewhere – see below for our tips on how to book European rail tickets).
+Note that DB only allows you to book tickets on trains through Germany though, so you may need to book elsewhere – see below for tips on how to book European rail tickets.

 Coastal trains in the Cinque Terre